Suryakiran46/lanShare/README.md

-# 🖧 lanShare
+# 🖧 lantern

-**lanShare** is a lightweight Python CLI tool for discovering devices on your local network using mDNS (Multicast DNS).
-Devices running lanShare broadcast their presence and system information, allowing you to see other active lanShare users on the same LAN in real-time.
+**lantern** is a lightweight Python CLI tool for discovering devices on your local network using mDNS (Multicast DNS).
+Devices running lantern broadcast their presence and system information, allowing you to see other active lantern users on the same LAN in real-time.

 ---

 ## 🚀 Features

 - 🌐 **mDNS Device Discovery:**
-  Broadcast your device and discover other lanShare-enabled devices on the LAN using mDNS.
+  Broadcast your device and discover other lantern-enabled devices on the LAN using mDNS.
 - 🏷️ **Custom Display Name:**
   Set and update your display name via the CLI; the name is visible to others on the network.
 - 🖥️ **System Metadata Sharing:**